 From 41st Street, head west on Heart Lake Road.
 Watch for Ray Auld Drive on your left, which takes you to the highest point on Fidalgo Island (take it slow on the sharp turns).
 Mt.
 Erie boasts a 160-acre park with several lookouts that, combined, give you an almost 360-degree view of the Cascade Mountains and waters of the San Juan Islands.
 Trails in the adjacent forestlands offer more views, old growth forests and critter-filled ponds.

 Heading west, 12th Street becomes Oakes Avenue; follow it a couple of miles to its end.
 This 220-acre gem of a park can be circumnavigated on a 2.2-mile loop road.
 Whether you drive it slowly (speed limit is 10 mph), ride your bike, or walk, you’ll find multiple payoffs where beaches and overlooks open up to the grandeur of Rosario Strait, Burrows Channel, and the San Juan archipelago.
-With its playgrounds, picnic and boat launch facilities and dynamite sunsets; Washington Park is just the ticket for an end-of-day picnic.
+With its playgrounds, picnic and boat launch facilities and dynamite sunsets; Washington Park is just the ticket for an end-of-day picnic and other family activities.
 Too tired to head home?
 Simply pitch your tent in the park’s popular campgrounds (reservations at 360-293-1927).